 Payment will be sent through PayPal.

 After reading a manuscript, you’ll fill out a feedback form with around 80 questions.
 Some questions are open-ended and ask for thoughtful, detailed responses, and some questions you'll answer on a 1-5 scale or no/maybe/yes.
-The feedback process will
+The feedback process usually takes an hour or two.

-- You'll need to be willing to read a manuscript that is greatly flawed.
-You may be a new writer's very first reader, and your role is to provide constructive feedback that helps them to improve their craft.
+- You need to be willing to read a manuscript that is greatly flawed.
+You may be a new writer's very first reader and a story may only be a 1-star read.
+Your role is to provide constructive feedback that helps the author improve their craft.
 On the other hand, you may get a manuscript

 from a bestselling author who just needs to work out a few story kinks.
 Either way, beta reads often occur before any professional editing, so some story content issues, typos, and grammar issues will surely be present.